Hague Judgments Convention: Parties

 All states can become parties to the convention: either through signature followed by ratification or acceptance, or by accession.
 The convention enters into force on 1 September 2023, 1 year after the first 2 states had deposited their instruments of ratification/accession.
 If a party objects to the ratification or accession of another party, the convention will not enter into force between those parties.
 Also Regional Economic Integration Organizations (such as the European Union) can become a party if such an organisation governs recognition of judgments.

-The convention was signed on the day of its conclusion by Uruguay, in 2020 by Ukraine, in 2021 by Israel, Costa Rica and Russia, and in 2022 by the United States.
+The convention was signed on the day of its conclusion by Uruguay, in 2020 by Ukraine, in 2021 by Israel, Costa Rica and Russia, in 2022 by the United States, in 2023 by Montenegro and North Macedonia., and in 2024 by the United Kingdom, Kosovo and Albania.

 The EU acceded in August 2022 with regards to all its members except Denmark and Ukraine ratified on the same day, thus triggering entry into force on 1 September 2023.
+Uruguay ratified on 1 September 2023, and thus the convention entered into force for that country on 1 October 2024.

+On 23 November 2023, the UK announced that it would sign the convention as soon as practicable.
+The UK signed the convention on 12 January 2024 with regards to England and Wales and declared on 26 March 2025 that it will also extend to Scotland and Northern Ireland.
+This triggered the convention's entry into force in respect of the UK on 1 July 2025.